 "A World Apart" begins to address the recurring themes of freedom, equality, and identity by examining America before 1492.
 A diverse array of indigenous peoples occupied the area that would eventually become the United States of America long before they had any sustained contact with Europeans.
 Over time, these Native Americans adapted to the various ecosystems in which they lived and developed distinct cultures.
-Not all of these cultures survived until the late fifteenth century, but there is a lot to learn about and from them.
-Their experiences, like ours, play a vital part in the shaping of America.
+Not all cultures survived until the late fifteenth century, but there is a lot to learn about and from them.

 Researching Prehistoric Peoples

-How have experts reconstructed what life was like for indigenous peoples?
+The experiences of Native Americans played a vital role in shaping America.
+How do experts reconstruct what life was like for indigenous peoples?

 ECAMPUS USERS: To return to the main page for this lesson, go to the top of the page and select the lesson link (as shown below).